susmita2162/Distribiuted_OS_ToyStore-Project/README.md

 ## Part 3: Fault Tolerance

-In this part you will handle failures of the order service.
-In this lab you only need to deal with crash failure tolerance rather than Byzantine failure tolerance.
+In this part we will handle failures of the order service.
+In this we dealt with crash failure tolerance rather than Byzantine failure tolerance.

 First We want to make sure that when any replica crashes (including the leader), toy purchase requests and order query requests can still be handled and return the correct result.
 To achieve